SSL/TLS

 map virt@acme

 • After the acme section, add a crt-store section to define the location of your Let’s Encrypt issued certificate.
 You don’t have to use a crt-store section.
 For small configurations, the arguments can all go onto the ssl-f-use line.
-The load directive will save the .pem certificate, after it’s generated, to the directory /etc/haproxy/ssl.
+The load directive will save the .pem certificate, after it’s generated, to the specified crt-base directory.
 Change this line to use your domain.

 haproxy